Business and International Education Projects (84.153)

 Application Procedure

+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
 Eligible institutions may submit proposals for funding of projects when the announcement of a new competition appears in the Federal Register.
-Application forms and guidelines are available from the International Education Graduate Program Service.
-This program is subject to the provisions of OMB Circular No. A-110.
+Application forms and guidelines are available from the Office of International and Foreign Language Education in the Office of Postsecondary Education at the Department of Education.

 Award Procedure

-Final recommendations are made to the Secretary of Education following advice from a panel of consultants, developed according to procedures in regulations.
+Final recommendations are made to the Secretary of Education following advice from a panel of consultants developed according to procedures defined by the Education Department General Administrative Regulations.

 Deadlines